laassiliawissal/IoT-Starter/README.md

 # IoT-Starter
-This tutorial walks you through simulating an IoT device, gathering data in the Watson IoT Platform, exploring data and creating visualizations, from one hand.
-Frome the other hand, it simulate a smart home, that can be able to warn you if there is a fire at home, it turns on/off you air-conditionner depending on the room temprature and can water you internal flower spots if it sense that spots have no Humidity.
+This tutorial walks you through simulating an IoT device, gathering data in the Watson IoT Platform, exploring data and creating visualizations, this is from one hand.
+From the other hand, it simulate a smart home, that can be able to warn you if there is a fire at home, it turns on/off you air-conditionner depending on the room temprature and can water you internal flower spots if it sense that spots have no Humidity.

 # Services used
 This tutorial uses the following runtimes and services: